nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Test case: `clear x` (where x is any character)<br>
        Expected: Similar to previous.
 All trailing characters or whitespaces are ignored.

+### Batch-updating SHN periods
+1. Batch-updating SHN periods while all persons are being shown
+   1. Prerequisites: List all persons using the `list` command.
+Multiple persons with an SHN period.

+   2. Test case: `tshift 3` or `tshift +3`<br>
+   Expected: All person's SHN end dates will be postponed by `3` days.
+Details of the batch-update will be displayed as the status message.

+   3. Test case: `tshift -3`<br>
+      Expected: All person's SHN end dates will be brought forwards by `3` days.
+Details of the batch-update will be displayed as the status message.

+   4. Test case: `tshift 91`<br>
+      Expected: Unable to shift beyond the limit of `90` days.
+No person's SHN end dates will be shifted.
+Error details shown in the status message.

+2. _{ more test cases …​ }_

 ### Saving data